Arthur Pardee: Career

-Pardee received his Bachelor of Science degree from the University of California, Berkeley in 1942 while his Master's (1943) and PhD (1947) degrees were earned at the California Institute of Technology under the mentorship of Linus Pauling, who he considered to be the greatest chemist of the 20th century.
+Pardee received his Bachelor of Science degree from the University of California, Berkeley in 1942 while his Master's (1943) and PhD (1947) degrees were earned at the California Institute of Technology under the mentorship of Linus Pauling, whom he considered to be the greatest chemist of the 20th century.
 Pardee did postdoctoral work at the University of Wisconsin–Madison before returning to Berkeley as an instructor in biochemistry in 1949.
 In the 1950s, he was on a sabbatical with Francois Jacob and Jacques Monod in Paris.
-In 1961 Pardee became Professor in Biochemical Sciences at Princeton University while in 1975 he moved to Boston to become Professor of Biological Chemistry and Molecular Pharmacology at the Dana–Farber Cancer Institute and Harvard Medical School as well as Chief for the Division of Cell Growth and Regulation at the Dana–Farber Cancer Institute.
+In 1961 Pardee became professor in biochemical sciences at Princeton University while in 1975 he moved to Boston to become professor of biological chemistry and molecular pharmacology at the Dana–Farber Cancer Institute and Harvard Medical School as well as chief for the division of cell growth and regulation at the Dana–Farber Cancer Institute.
 In 1981, Pardee became a founding member of the World Cultural Council.
 Pardee became an emeritus professor at Dana-Farber in 1992.
 He became a member of the American Academy of Arts and Sciences in 1936, the National Academy of Sciences in 1968, and the American Philosophical Society in 2001.